itsayellow/hue-api-docs/general.md

 n = (x − x\_e)/(y - y\_e) where  (x\_e = 0.3320, y\_e = 0.1858)

+There is a maximum distance in (u,v) space that CIE recommends as an acceptable CCT (an acceptable perceptual match to the Color Temperature locus.)
+It is 0.05 distance in the (u,v) space.

 ### Links

 ["Correlated Color Temperature (Wikipedia)"](https://en.wikipedia.org/wiki/Color_temperature#Correlated_color_temperature)